dhruvpatel16120/blog-website/QUICK_START.md

 - Check your DATABASE_URL in .env
 - Make sure database is accessible

-**"OAuth redirect error"**
-- Verify redirect URIs in OAuth settings
+**"Email not sending"**
+- Verify Gmail App Password is correct
+- Make sure 2FA is enabled on Gmail
-- Check NEXTAUTH_URL in .env
+- Check EMAIL_SERVER_USER and EMAIL_SERVER_PASSWORD in .env

+**"Authentication failed"**
+- Make sure NEXTAUTH_SECRET is properly generated
+- Check that your .env file is in the root directory

 ## 🎉 You're Ready!